Building a Social Media Post Creator with the Agent Kit

 With Visual Breadboard, it's super-easy to create and connect Specialists.
 We wanted to make sure that you can focus on the most interesting -- and challenging! -- part: teaching Specialists to do their work well.

 We'll start with a name.
-Click on the node representing the Specialist and in the left (or bottom, if your Breadboard editor window portrait-shaped) panel, click on "Node Details".
-Then Type in "Interviewer" as the node's title.
+Click on the component representing the Specialist and in the left (or bottom, if your Breadboard editor window portrait-shaped) panel, click on "Node Details".
+Then Type in "Interviewer" as the component's title.
 You will also see that the title changes in the visual editor as well (seen in the screenshot above).

 Moving on to the Persona, let's type in something like this: